StatCan/gatekeeper-policies/general/deny-external-users/README.md

 ### Label Set in Profile

-`feature.aaw.statcan.gc.ca/employee-only: "true"` --> deny

-`state.aaw.statcan.gc.ca/employee-only-features: "true"` --> deny
+`state.aaw.statcan.gc.ca/has-sas-notebook-feature: "true"` --> deny

-`feature.aaw.statcan.gc.ca/employee-only: "false"` --> allow

-`state.aaw.statcan.gc.ca/employee-only-features: "false"` --> allow
+`state.aaw.statcan.gc.ca/has-sas-notebook-feature: "false"` --> allow

 If the label is not set in the Profile, the fallthrough/default is to allow.